workbooks/client_lib/README.markdown

 # Introducing Workbooks

-Workbooks is an integrated suite of CRM and Business applications designed explicitly to give small and mid-size organisations the tools to drive top line growth, increase productivity, reduce operating costs and improve the performance of their business.
+<a href="https://www.workbooks.com">Workbooks</a> is an integrated suite of CRM and Business applications designed explicitly to give small and mid-size organisations the tools to drive top line growth, increase productivity, reduce operating costs and improve the performance of their
+business.

 Accessed as an online service from anywhere with an internet connection, Workbooks brings together customer relationship management (CRM) and back-office accounting applications that up until now have been managed by disparate systems unable to